DaftPyPosh/vSphereSCG/README.md

 - <https://mycloudrevolution.com/en/2019/05/27/vsphere-vm-security-configuration-with-ansible/>
 - <https://mycloudrevolution.com/en/2019/04/09/vmware-esxi-security-configuration-with-ansible/>

-80% of the configurations might be done pretty quick, the other 20% are the problem.
+As with all projects, 80% of the configuratio can be done pretty quickly, it is the the other 20% that is the problem.

 ## The Project
 ### Goals